WEARTHaptics/WEART-SDK-CSharp/docs/home.md

 Welcome to the Weart Low-Level C# SDK documentation.

 The SDK allows to connect to the Weart middleware and perform various actions with the TouchDIVER devices:
-* Start and Stop the middleware operations
+* Start and Stop the WEART App operations
+* Retrieve App and device status
 * Calibrate the device
 * Receive tracking data from the devices
 * Receive raw data from the thimble's motion sensors